The Future Continuous Tense in the TOEIC®: When to Use It and When to Avoid It

 This phrasing is softer than "Will you join us?".
 It often appears in professional emails in Part 7.

-Common Traps in Parts 5 and 6
+Common Pitfalls in Parts 5 and 6

-Trap 1: Confusing Simple Future and Future Continuous
+Pitfall 1: Confusing Simple Future and Future Continuous

-"She _____ the report at 4 PM." → will be writing (she will be in the middle of writing at 4 PM) "She _____ the report tomorrow." → will write (she will write tomorrow, simple action)
+"She _____ the report at 4 PM." → will be writing (she will be in the process of writing at 4 PM) "She _____ the report tomorrow." → will write (she will write tomorrow, simple action)

-Trap 2: Forgetting "be" in the structure
+Pitfall 2: Forgetting "be" in the structure

-Trap 3: Using the Present Continuous instead
+Pitfall 3: Using the Present Continuous instead

-Clues Signaling Future Continuous
+Clues Signaling the Future Continuous

 Markers for a Specific Moment: